open-telemetry/opentelemetry-proto-go/RELEASING.md

 ## Create a Release Pull Request

-1. Update the submodule and regenerate the code.
+1. Update the [`opentelemetry-proto`] submodule and regenerate the code.

    ```sh
    make sync VERSION=<new-version>